Finite-volume scattering on the left-hand cut: Relating the K-matrix to the scattering amplitude

 Evaluating the on-shell scattering amplitude below threshold requires analytically continuing the external momenta to be complex, such that $\vert \boldsymbol p^\star \vert = \vert \boldsymbol p'^\star \vert = i \sqrt{M_N^2 - s/4 \,}$.
 One method to achieve this is to first solve the integral equation \eqref{eq:int_eq3} for real external momenta, hence obtaining the amplitude, and then compute the sub-threshold on-shell values using the relation

 The momenta $p$, $p'$, $P-p$ and $P-p'$ can be put on shell and taken below threshold here.
 The key point is that the amplitude on the right-hand side is nested between two loops and thus its arguments are always real.
 Knowledge of $\mathcal M$ for real momenta can thus be exploited to obtain its subthreshold on-shell value.
-These methods can similarly be applied to continue the amplitude into the complex plane.
+These methods can similarly be applied to analytically continue the amplitude into the complex plane.
+Whether using the method above or directly trying to solve the integral equations for complex momenta, it is important to account for the singularities contained in the amplitude and $\mathcal K^{\mathcal T}$.
+Depending on the specific external momenta considered, these can cross the path of integration on the real line, requiring contour deformation.